wbuz24/grad-research/README.md

 You can follow the gem5 [introductory tutorial](https://www.gem5.org/documentation/learning_gem5/introduction/), but only need to worry about the "Getting Started" & "Modifying/Extending" sections.

 Build gem5 for your specific architecture: (X86, RISCV, ARM, NULL, MIPS, SPARC, POWER, and ALL)

+For implementing your own components, such as a board, cache hierarchy, or processor - check out the gem5 [documentation](https://www.gem5.org/documentation/gem5-stdlib/develop-own-components-tutorial) on developing your own component.

 ## Gem5 RISCV support